Natural Household Cleaners

 Using the ingredients listed above you can make all of the following natural household cleaners:

 All-Purpose Natural Household Cleaners

 In a spray bottle, mix 9 parts water and 1 part white vinegar.
 You can a few drops of dish soap, as well.
 Add essential oils if you'd like to minimize the strong smell of the vinegar.
-Melaleuca oil or lavender can be used as an anti-bacterial, antiviral, or antifungal.
+Melaleuca oil or lavender can be used as a cleansing, deodorizing, and purifying agent.

 Natural Scouring Alternative

 Simply sprinkle baking soda over the area to be cleaned or onto a rag and begin scrubbing.